NouranAdel1/Smart-Home-System/README.md

 - **LCD Display**: To show real-time status updates and security messages
 - **Mobile Application**: For remote control of the system

-## Video Demo 🎥
-- A **video demo** of the project simulation using Proteus is available in the repository.
-- To check an actual **hardware demonstration** : https://drive.google.com/file/d/1ocPjh16BgtIy2B6YKTEFRNZhMOkvQA7j/view

 Enjoy automating your home with our Smart Home System! 🏡🔧